keywordnew/manil.space/src/pages/anyone-can-set-up-your-own-vpn/index.md

 ---
-title: '💪 Anyone Can: Set up your own VPN'
+title: '💪 You Can: Set up your own VPN'
 date: '2020-03-13'
 spoiler: 'Alternative title: "ssh into a server, scp files from it, set up your own VPN, or all of the above".'
 ---